 Subd.
 3a.
 Optional annuity election.
 A disabled coordinated member may elect to receive the normal disability benefit or an optional annuity as provided in section 354A.32.
 The election of an optional annuity shall be made prior to commencement of payment of the disability benefit and shall be effective 30 days after receipt of the election or the date on which the disability benefit begins to accrue, whichever occurs later.
 Upon becoming effective, the optional annuity shall begin to accrue on the same date as provided for the disability benefit.

 Subd.
 4. Determination of disability.
 The board of the teachers retirement fund association shall make the final determination of the existence of a permanent and total disability.
-The board shall have the coordinated member examined by at least two licensed physicians who shall be selected by the board.
-After making any required examinations, each physician shall make a written report to the board concerning the coordinated member, which shall include a statement of the physician's medical opinion as to whether or not the member is permanently and totally disabled within the meaning of section 354A.011, subdivision 14.
-The board shall also obtain a written statement from the school district as to whether or not the coordinated member was terminated or separated from active employment due to a disability which is deemed by the district to reasonably prevent further service by the member to the district and which caused the coordinated member not to be entitled to further compensation from the district for services rendered by the member.
-If, after consideration of the reports of the physicians and any evidence presented by the member or any other interested parties, the board determines that the coordinated member is totally and permanently disabled within the meaning of section 354A.011, subdivision 14, it shall grant the coordinated member a disability benefit.
-The fact that a member has been placed on a leave of absence without compensation as a result of the disability shall not operate to bar a coordinated member from receiving a disability benefit under this section.
+The board shall have the coordinated member examined by at least two licensed physicians, licensed chiropractors, or licensed psychologists who are selected by the board.
+After making any required examinations, each physician, chiropractor, or psychologist with respect to a mental impairment, shall make a written report to the board concerning the coordinated member, which shall include a statement of the expert opinion of the physician, chiropractor, or psychologist as to whether or not the member is permanently and totally disabled within the meaning of section 354A.011, subdivision 14.
+The board shall also obtain a written statement from the employer as to whether or not the coordinated member was terminated or separated from active employment due to a disability which is deemed by the employer to reasonably prevent further service by the member to the employer and which caused the coordinated member not to be entitled to further compensation from the employer for services rendered by the member.
+If, after consideration of the reports of the physicians, chiropractors, or psychologists with respect to a mental impairment, and any evidence presented by the member or by any other interested parties, the board determines that the coordinated member is totally and permanently disabled within the meaning of section 354A.011, subdivision 14, it shall grant the coordinated member a disability benefit.
+A member who is placed on a leave of absence without compensation as a result of the disability is not barred from receiving a disability benefit under this section.

 Subd.
 5. Offset against benefits paid under other laws.
 The coordinated disability benefit shall be reduced by any amounts received or receivable by a coordinated member from the school district under applicable workers' compensation laws.

 Subd.
 6. Requirement for regular physical examinations.
-At least once each year during the first five years following the granting of a disability benefit to a coordinated member by the board and at least once in every three year period thereafter, the board shall require the disability benefit recipient to undergo a medical examination as a condition for continued entitlement of the benefit recipient to receive a disability benefit.
-The medical examination shall be made at the place of residence of the disability benefit recipient or at any other place mutually agreeable to the disability benefit recipient and the board.
-The medical examination shall be made by a physician or physicians engaged by the board.
-The physician or physicians conducting the medical examination shall make a written report to the board concerning the disability benefit recipient and the recipient's disability, including a statement of the physician's medical opinion as to whether or not the member remains permanently and totally disabled within the meaning of section 354A.011, subdivision 14.
-If the board determines from consideration of the physician's written medical examination report that the disability benefit recipient is no longer permanently and totally disabled or if the board determines that the benefit recipient is engaged or is able to engage in a gainful occupation unless the disability benefit recipient is partially employed pursuant to subdivision 7, then further disability benefit payments from the fund shall be discontinued.
-The discontinuation of disability benefits shall occur immediately if the disability recipient is reinstated to the district payroll following sick leave and within 60 days of the determination by the board following the medical examination and report of the physician or physicians engaged by the board that the disability benefit recipient is no longer permanently and totally disabled within the meaning of section 354A.011, subdivision 14.
+At least once each year during the first five years following the granting of a disability benefit to a coordinated member by the board and at least once in every three year period thereafter, the board shall require the disability benefit recipient to undergo an expert examination as a condition for continued entitlement of the benefit recipient to receive a disability benefit.
+The expert examination must be made at the place of residence of the disability benefit recipient or at any other place mutually agreeable to the disability benefit recipient and the board.
+The expert examination must be made by a physician or physicians, by a chiropractor or chiropractors, or by one or more psychologists engaged by the board.
+The physician or physicians, the chiropractor or chiropractors, or the psychologist or psychologists with respect to a mental impairment, conducting the expert examination shall make a written report to the board concerning the disability benefit recipient and the recipient's disability, including a statement of the expert opinion of the physician, chiropractor, or psychologist as to whether or not the member remains permanently and totally disabled within the meaning of section 354A.011, subdivision 14.
+If the board determines from consideration of the written expert examination report of the physician, of the chiropractor, or of the psychologist, with respect to a mental impairment, that the disability benefit recipient is no longer permanently and totally disabled or if the board determines that the benefit recipient is engaged or is able to engage in a gainful occupation, unless the disability benefit recipient is partially employed under subdivision 7, then further disability benefit payments from the fund must be discontinued.
+The discontinuation of disability benefits must occur immediately if the disability recipient is reinstated to the district payroll following sick leave and within 60 days of the determination by the board following the expert examination and report of the physician or physicians, chiropractor or chiropractors, or psychologist or psychologists engaged by the board that the disability benefit recipient is no longer permanently and totally disabled within the meaning of section 354A.011, subdivision 14.